solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 Potash 0.56 with 0.10 O
 Natron 1.62 with 0.42 O

-Out of this is worked out a bisilicate, chromium iron (of the composition of l'Aigle), and an andesine-like feldspar in a proportion of approximately 79 : 1 : 21.
+Out of this is worked out a bisilicate, chromite (of the composition of l'Aigle), and an andesine-like feldspar in a proportion of approximately 79 : 1 : 21.

 So, in total, the Eichstädt meteorite is roughly made of:

 Meteoritic iron 22.98
 Iron(II) sulfide 3.82
-Chromium iron 0.40
+Chromite 0.40
 Olivine 31.00
 Mineral of the augite group 31.90
 Andesine-like feldspar 8.46